avanwouwe/citadel-browser-agent/doc/configuration.md

 * [Romain Marcoux - malicious domains](https://github.com/romainmarcoux/malicious-domains)
 * [Pi-hole Torrent Blacklist](https://github.com/sakib-m/Pi-hole-Torrent-Blocklist)

 Blacklists containing domains block all URLs in that domain.
 Blacklists containing URLs block only that URL, whilst ignoring the query parameters and URI fragment (i.e. the "hash part").
-In both cases the matching is done in a case insensitive manner.
+In both cases the matching is done in a case-insensitive manner.

 The IP blacklist is expected to contain one IPv4 address or one CIDR formatted subnet per line.
 The blacklists configured by default are:
 * [FireHOL (level 1)](https://iplists.firehol.org/?ipset=firehol_level1)